TheJelmega/prog-lang/design/README.md

 <opaque-type> := 'type' <name> '=' 'opaque' [ '[' <expr> ']' ]
 ```

-A type alias defines a new name for an existing type, an allows for partial specialization of the generic parameters.
+A type alias defines a new name for an existing type, and allows for partial specialization of the generic parameters.
 The 'alias type' is the new type being created, the 'aliasee' is the type that is being aliased, i.e. `type alias_type = aliasee;`.

 If a generic type is passed to the aliasee, the generic in the alias type itself will gain the same bounds as those for the aliasee.

-Type aliases are declared using the `type` keyword.

 There are also 2 'variants' of the type alias.

 ### 7.4.1.
 Distinct types [↵](#74-type-aliases-)

-A distinct type is a special type alias, that does not only gives a different name, etc to a type, but splits it of into a separate type, these are also known as 'newtypes.'
+A distinct type is a special type alias, that does not only gives a different name, etc to a type, but splits it off into a separate type, these are also known as 'newtypes.'

-Distinct types take over all fields and functionality of the aliasee, but can also implement additional functionality independently of the type.
+Distinct types take over all fields and functionality of the aliasee, but can also implement additional functionality independently of the aliasee's type.

 > _Note_: a limitation of this is that a disctinct type cannot acces fields that are private to the aliasee.